September 3, 2010, 11:12am

 My internal compass has never been to good and when we are sitting around sometime I will explain how you can leave OKC for Wichita and end up in Arkansas and swear all the way that the landmarks are right.
 GPS is sounding better all the time.

-The light at the end of the tunnel has been sold to China, who now charges for it, if you need the light at the end of the tunnel please send 100 Yen.
+The light at the end of the tunnel has been sold to China, if you need the light at the end of the tunnel please send 100 Yen.

 Logged Offline